Canvas Instructor Guide

 5. To add a page to the module:

 • Click the plus icon to the right of the module name.
-In the pop-up window, select Page from the drop-down at the top.
+In the pop-up window, select Page from the drop-down at the top of the page.

 • Select an existing page or click Create Page.